-Instead, put most of your energy and attention into rethinking and redesigning the PM function (as well as your overall strategy and execution framework) and then you can help to equip the PM with the right processes and tools to be effective.
+Instead, put most of your energy and attention into rethinking and redesigning the Product Management function (as well as your overall strategy and execution framework) and then you can help to equip the Product Management with the right processes and tools to be effective.
 More specifically, strive to keep the processes and tools simple.
 You don’t scale through complexity; you scale through simplicity.

 This suggested timing is just a guideline.
 If you are in a setting that requires more frequent adjustments to priorities, then you may have to have that prioritization meeting every week.
 If not, have it every quarter.
 Use your best judgement.

-As the business develops, the PM can gain additional leverage and insight by tracking key performance indicators (KPIs) like:
+As the business develops, Product Management can gain additional leverage and insight by tracking key performance indicators (KPIs) like:

 - Profit margin by product

 - Development time and cost by product (i.e. resource allocation)